 Friends of convenience aren’t really friends.
 I can’t make a sweeping statement that they are no one’s friends.
 May be they are.
 The fact of the matter is I am too old for this.
 Being genuine can’t possibly be so hard.
-One doesn’t always have to put an act and play stupid games or be peaceable to stop someone from leaving or worse guilt trip someone into staying.
+One doesn’t always have to put up an act and play stupid games or be peaceable to stop someone from leaving or worse guilt trip someone into staying.
 Nearly half my life is gone and my energy reserves are pretty limited.
-I don’t want to put up with negativity which has no real basis in reality and only conspires to bring me down.
+I don’t want to put up with negativity which has no basis in reality and only conspires to bring me down.

 I am not a fan of simpering smiles and false compliments.
 I’d rather we had a real conversation or you told me what you really thought of me to my face instead of tearing me to shreds behind my back but smiling benignly when I am in front of you.
 I might burst into tears or I might enter into a shouting match with you but I will never hate you for telling me your truth.
 (One of the many perks of growing up is realizing that truth has multiple versions.)
 People who say what they don’t mean and hide under snide comments are not your friends either.
 The worst of the lot are the ones who try to gloss over things when they really should be talked about in the open.
 Continue reading Not goodbye

 Ritesh Batra has done a commendable job on adapting The Sense of an Ending into such a lovely film.
 Philosophical and minimalist like the book but he has redeemed Tony Webster, the unlikable protagonist at the center of it.
 I love that it ends on a good note, quite unlike the book which ends with unrest (and a punch to the gut).
 Because Barnes does not believe in redemption.
-A crusty curmudgeon who sees the error of his ways late in his life but that he does is enough.
+A crusty curmudgeon who sees the error of his ways late in his life but that he does is enough for the audience.
 The film ends with hope and you carry that into your life.

 The film flits effortlessly between the past and the present like the book.
 Nothing is spelt out in the film too, and if you can believe me, it is more enigmatic than the book; you have to read between the lines and carefully observe what is unfolding on screen to get the complete picture.

 Jim Broadbent (Prof. Slughorn!) plays the retired Tony Webster.
 He is given a profession here as a camera shop owner unlike the book.
 He does something constructive with his time other than ruminating on the past, and ruining his present by trying to imagine how different scenarios would have played out.
 It’s what we all do from time to time but allowing it to take over your life is foolishness.
+Is that what you want to do with your one precious life?

 Tony was delusional, unable to see things as they are; he couldn’t see it when Veronica was his college girlfriend and even now when he is an old man.
 Like Tony, most of us just bumble along in life and try to do the best we can.
 When the truth finally dawns on him, he is shattered but picks up the pieces and endeavours to do the right thing in his own way.
 But one’s right is another’s wrong.
 Continue reading The Sense of an Ending (film)